-You’ve navigated to my online portfolio, and I’m glad you’re here.
+You’ve navigated to my website, and I’m glad you’re here.
 That’s me tap dancing at a subway stop in Chicago.
 I’m a pretty lucky guy who has had some unique experiences like zip-lining as a duck mascot, turning-around a previously challenged software system implementation, and being the first driver of a one-of-a-kind, world-recognized, branding vehicle.

 How did it all start?
 I think it had something to do with being born on Friday the 13th to the Queen of Fun and an Einstein/Twain mashup.
 I was destined for a life of energetic playfulness and thoughtful communication.
 As a result, I’ve discovered that hiking trails can lead to unknown mysteries, a single image can illuminate an entire life story, and work projects can become year long roadtrips full of team building destinations, interests, and activities.